procraft/redbus/README.md

 ## Resolve

-Produce messages from anyway and process it with repeat retries.
+Produce messages from anywhere and process them with repeated retries.
 RED Bus will do the rest for you.

 ![RED Bus Diagram](http://www.plantuml.com/plantuml/proxy?src=https://raw.githubusercontent.com/sergiusd/redbus/master/doc/resolve.puml)